compiler-explorer/compiler-explorer/README.md

 The following endpoints are defined:

+#### `GET /api/languages` - return a list of languages

+Returns a list of the currently supported languages, as pairs of languages IDs and their names.

 #### `GET /api/compilers` - return a list of compilers

 Returns a list of compilers.
+In text form, there's a simple formatting of the ID of the compiler, its description and its languge ID.
+In JSON, all the information is returned as an array of compilers, with the `id` key being the primary identifier of each compiler.

+#### `GET /api/compilers/<language-id>` - return a list of compilers with mstching language

-In text form, there's a simple formatting of the ID of the compiler and its description.
+Returns a list of compilers for the provided language id.
+In text form, there's a simple formatting of the ID of the compiler, its description and its languge ID.
 In JSON, all the information is returned as an array of compilers, with the `id` key being the primary identifier of each compiler.

 #### `POST /api/compiler/<compiler-id>/compile` - perform a compilation